 - pinch red pepper flakes (optional)

-Mix all ingredients together until sugar is dissolved.
+Mix all ingredients together, stirring well until sugar is dissolved.